anuj-ojha/User-Manual-/receiving-create-transfer-order.md

 ### Method
 - After selecting a carrier, choose a shipment method from the `Method` dropdown.
 - Available methods depend on the carrier selected.
-- If no shipment methods are configured for a carrier, a message `No shipment methods found` is displayed.

 ## Plan the transfer lifecycle